Altinn/altinn-studio-docs/CONTRIBUTING.md

 1. Focus on the Code, Not the Person: The goal is to elevate the quality of the code, not to showcase your expertise.
 Be constructive in your feedback.
 2. Adhere to Established Standards: Stick to coding conventions and practices that are accepted within the team.
 Deviations must be justified.
 3. Understand the Purpose: Make sure to understand the rationale behind the code you're reviewing.
 Go through any associated documentation or task definitions.
+If something is unclear, ask the author to clarify and/or add comments to the code.
+4. Be direct and polite: Avoid wrapping your opinions in questions, like "Have you considered isolating this logic into a separate method?".
+Instead, be direct and point out your difference in opinion: "I think this logic would be easier to follow if isolated into a separate method".
-4. Clarify Importance: Distinguish between critical issues and lesser suggestions.
-Make it clear what needs to be amended before the code can be merged.
+5. Clarify Importance: Distinguish between critical issues and lesser suggestions.
+Make it clear what needs to change before the code can be merged, and respect the author's right to make the final decision about the rest.
-5. Invite Discussion: Ask questions like, "Have you considered isolating this logic into a separate method?" rather than giving direct instructions.

 Guidelines for Authors:
 1. Self-Check: Review your own code to catch simple errors before requesting a review.